 The key quantity we have used to summarise the differences between these histograms is the standard deviation of the distribution of sample means.
-This is such an important quantity in statistical inference that it is given its own name: it is called the standard error (SE) or sometimes the standard error of the mean (SEM).
+This such an is an important quantity in statistical inference it is given its own name: it is called the standard error (SE)or sometimes the standard error of the mean (SEM).
 Some points about nomenclature are given in the information bar at the end of the document.

-In practice we have just a single sample, for example one obtained in the course of some investigation.
+In practice we just have a single sample, for example one obtained in the course of some investigation.
 We can compute its mean and the foregoing analysis shows that it will tend to be closer to the population mean if it is based on a larger sample.